 Technical Questionnaire duly completed;

-Other.

 CERN may reject any Bid that does not include all the above-listed documents.

 DECLARATION

 We, the undersigned, hereby declare:

 That we have in no way amended the text of the present Tender Form as sent by CERN.
 We recognise that any amendment to the present Tender Form will result in the rejection of our Bid;